-There was a general increase in the number of serious casualty crashes on DTEI roads from September 2009 to March 2010.
-The crashes on AusLink roads have shown a slight increases for the beginning of 2010..
+There was a general increase in the number of serious casualty crashes on DTEI roads from September 2009 to March 2010, decreasing in the September 2010 quarter to increase slightly again this quarter.
+The crashes on AusLink roads have remained relatively steady.